1. What is the opt-out incentive and how do I get it?

-3. If I opted out of state group health insurance coverage in 2015, will I ever be eligible for the opt-out incentive?
+3. If I opted out of state group health insurance coverage at any time in 2015, will I ever be eligible for the opt-out incentive?

 No, not as the law is currently written.

-4. Am I eligible for the opt-out incentive if I am covered under the Wisconsin Public Employers Group Insurance Program (WPE, a.k.a., “local” program)?
+4. Am I eligible for the opt-out incentive if I am covered under the Wisconsin Public Employers (WPE) Group Insurance Program (local government)?

-5. Will I be eligible for the opt-out incentive in 2019 if I am covered by the program for even one day in 2019?
+5. Will I be eligible for the opt-out incentive during any year if I am covered by the program for even one day in that year?